samuelmeuli/action-snapcraft/README.md

 NOTE: You will need to manually push a package to the Snap Store to get a valid SNAP_NAME first.

 Copy that token and add it as a secret to GitHub Actions.
 You can do this in your GitHub repository under Settings → Secrets.
-The secret must be called `snapcraft_token`.
+The secret must be called `SNAPCRAFT_TOKEN`.

 Finally, add the following option to your workflow step: